 Similarly, the show cannot be sold into syndication on two channels in the same region.
 Doing that would take away from both channels and Jeopardy!.
 Since it is an exclusively syndicated show, selling episodes to streaming platforms would make it less exclusive and endanger Jeopardy!’s deals with TV stations.

 When you’re ready to give up the antenna and switch to streaming your favorite programs online, you’ll know where to find Jeopardy!!
 All 6 of these streaming platforms carry channels that show Jeopardy! and many others, and some even have on-demand Jeopardy! episodes.
 You’ll find that streaming services can be very affordable and have the same selection of TV networks as some popular cable providers.
 Many streaming service subscriptions are divided into different tiers, allowing users to choose how much TV they want to consume.
+For more specific information on one, check out how to watch Jeopardy! on Roku.

 Do you use any of these streaming platforms?
 Can you vouch for any one of them?
 My personal favorite is YouTube TV.
 The familiar interface combined with the wide selection of channels is all I could ask for!
 What about you?
 Which streaming platforms would you recommend?
 Share with us in the comments!